getgrav/grav-learn/pages/2/10.grav-premium/03.mailroom/01.installation/doc.md

 bin/plugin mailroom migrate            # apply it
 ```

 The worker, and every command that reads the database, refuses to run while migrations are waiting and says to run `migrate` first.
+The public pages (signup, confirm, unsubscribe, preferences, the web view and provider webhooks) answer `503` with `Retry-After: 300` in the meantime, a page saying to try again in a few minutes, rather than an error; the open pixel still answers its image.
+A mail provider retries a webhook that got a `503`, so nothing it reports is lost.

 ## Set up cron